anoadragon453/discord-voice-channel-kick-bot/README.md

 * `trigger_phrase` If a user that's allowed to execute commands says this phrase, the bot will join a voice channel and kick a user.
 The phrase is case-insensitive.
+* `trigger_sleep_min` Minimum seconds to wait before kicking a user after the trigger phrase has been said.
+* `trigger_sleep_max` Maximum seconds to wait before kicking a user after the trigger phrase has been said.
 * `picture_folder` Folder of pictures to send to the kicked user afterwards in a DM.
 If empty or not defined, the bot will not DM any pictures.
 * `picture_amount` How many pictures to pull from `picture_folder`.
 Defaults to 1.